cacophony-wj/licentia_black/README.md

 This readme is a bit bare bones until more testing and user reports come in.
 If at any point you get confused, please refer to the _Licentia Classic_ readme available [here](https://github.com/cacophony-wj/LeS).

-# FEATURING ARTIFACTS OF SKYRIM REVISED, UNIVERSAL STORAGE AND STAFF ENCHANTING!
+# FEATURING ARTIFACTS OF SKYRIM REVISED AND STAFF ENCHANTING!

 Go [here](MODGUIDE.md) for credits and descriptions of the major mods in _Licentia_.